Mine LiDAR Scanning (Drone/UAV/Aerial)

 Why Mining Companies Choose Surveying India

-Industry-Grade LiDAR Sensors We use industry-grade LiDAR sensors and UAV platforms paired with dual-frequency GNSS receivers for maximum accuracy and reliability on every project.
+We use industry-grade LiDAR sensors and UAV platforms paired with dual-frequency GNSS receivers for maximum accuracy and reliability on every project.

-Experienced Mining Survey Team Our team includes licensed surveyors, GIS analysts, and mining engineers with hands-on experience across coal, iron ore, limestone, and aggregate operations.
+Our team includes licensed surveyors, GIS analysts, and mining engineers with hands-on experience across coal, iron ore, limestone, and aggregate operations.

-Competitive and Transparent Pricing Survey costs are calculated based on site area, required accuracy, deliverable set, and mobilisation distance.
-Every project is unique — contact us for a free customised quote tailored to your specific requirements.
+Survey costs are based on site area, required accuracy, deliverable set, and mobilisation distance.
+Every project is unique — contact us for a free customised quote.
 We typically respond within 24 hours.

 Frequently Asked Questions

-What is a mining drone survey and how does it work?
-A mining drone survey uses a UAV (unmanned aerial vehicle) carrying either a LiDAR sensor or a photogrammetry camera to capture detailed aerial data of a mining site.
+A mining drone survey uses a UAV carrying either a LiDAR sensor or a photogrammetry camera to capture detailed aerial data of a mining site.
 The drone flies a pre-planned grid pattern over the site, collecting millions of measurement points.
 This raw data is then processed using specialist software to produce topographic maps, 3D models, volumetric reports, and other survey outputs.
 The entire process — from flight to final deliverable — typically takes 3–10 days depending on site area and complexity.

-How accurate is LiDAR surveying for mining applications?
 Our drone LiDAR surveys achieve ±2–5 cm horizontal accuracy and ±3 cm vertical accuracy under standard conditions, using ground control points (GCPs) for georeferencing.
-This level of accuracy is sufficient for stockpile volume calculations, mine design, progress monitoring, and regulatory reporting.
+This is sufficient for stockpile volume calculations, mine design, progress monitoring, and regulatory reporting.
 For projects requiring sub-centimetre accuracy, we recommend a hybrid approach combining LiDAR with RTK ground control.

-How much does a mining drone survey cost in India?
-Survey costs vary based on site area, terrain complexity, required accuracy, and mobilisation distance.
+Costs vary based on site area, terrain complexity, required accuracy, and mobilisation distance.
 Rather than a fixed price list, we provide free project-specific quotations within 24 hours of receiving your project details.
-Contact us with your site location and area to get an accurate estimate.

-Can LiDAR accurately measure stockpile volumes?
 Yes.
 LiDAR is one of the most accurate technologies available for stockpile volume measurement.
 Our surveys are repeatable to within 1–2% of true volume and can distinguish individual stockpiles even when stacked close together.
-We provide a full volume report with base plane method, cross-section method, and triangulated surface method calculations so you can choose the approach that matches your inventory standards.
+We provide a full volume report with base plane, cross-section, and triangulated surface method calculations.

-How often should a mine be surveyed?
 Most active open-cast mines in India conduct stockpile and production volume surveys monthly for inventory reconciliation, and comprehensive topographic surveys quarterly or bi-annually for planning purposes.
 Environmental monitoring surveys are typically annual or tied to compliance submission deadlines.
-We offer retainer-based survey packages for mines requiring regular periodic surveys.

-Is DGCA approval required for mining drone surveys in India?
 Yes.
 Under India’s Drone Rules 2021, all commercial drone operations require DGCA-registered UAVs and licensed remote pilots.
 Operating over active industrial or mining sites may also require additional permissions depending on the airspace category.
-Surveying India handles all DGCA compliance, flight permissions, and airspace coordination as part of our service — you do not need to manage this separately.
+Surveying India handles all DGCA compliance, flight permissions, and airspace coordination — you don’t need to manage this separately.

-How long does it take to survey a 100-acre mine site?
-A 100-acre (approximately 40-hectare) mine site can typically be captured in a single drone flight of 1–2 hours.
-Including mobilisation, ground control setup, flight operations, and data upload, fieldwork is usually completed in one day.
-Processed deliverables are typically ready within 5–7 working days of data capture.
+A 100-acre (roughly 40-hectare) mine site can typically be captured in a single drone flight of 1–2 hours.
+Including mobilisation, ground control setup, and data upload, fieldwork is usually completed in one day.
+Processed deliverables are typically ready within 5–7 working days.

-What file formats do you deliver survey data in?
 We deliver data in all standard GIS and CAD formats including LAS/LAZ (point cloud), GeoTIFF (rasters and orthomosaics), DWG/DXF (CAD drawings), Shapefile/KML/GeoJSON (vector data), and PDF/Excel (reports).
-We confirm the required format with each client before the survey begins to ensure full compatibility with your existing software.
+We confirm the required format with each client before the survey begins.

 Get a Free Quote for Your Mining Survey Project